(888)- 512-2870 (USA only)

 ** - In relation to our products, we consider long-term to mean 24 hours/day 7 days/week.

-What are the key differences between welding electrode holding ovens and welding electrode rebake ovens?
+What are the key differences between welding rod holding ovens and welding rod rebake ovens?

 Can I use a Keen portable holding oven for long term storage?